 The belief of scientism that science is the only truth and that all other views of truth are inherently false unless they are validated by science is self-contradictory in its essence, yet it is believed in by people who are becoming increasingly intolerant of any other view, including the supporters of Christopher Hitchens.
 Scientism cannot be true because science is constantly changing itself, therefore there is no template to copy and other views can never be excluded simply because science has not excluded them.
 The progress of science is constantly morphing into non-science by definition.
 Science is also influenced by what one chooses to look at and how.
 Science now assumes that all real phenomena are observable and quantifiable.
 That which is not observable is not real, the qualitative is not real.
+Only matter is real.
 This subtly morphs into What Is Not Observed Is Not Real – this could be a slogan in George Orwell’s 1984.
 Words lie, but mathematics tells the truth.
 Mathematics, the origin of which lies in the phenomenon of sentience.